 UFC Middleweight champ Anderson Silva is a tall, skinny fighter at 185 lbs and is known for his one-punch knockout power as well as his effortless evasion on the feet.
 He's broken UFC records for winning streaks and title defenses.

 Rafael Nadal, one of the greatest current and all-time tennis players, is incredibly fast, strong and has plenty of endurance.
 This is one of the reasons why he was able to challenge Roger Federer's skills.
+His one main drawback is that he tends to be injury-prone; of the Big Four, he is the only one who regularly taps out of Grand Slams, and tennis commentators speculate that his career might be cut short because of it.

 Novak Djokovic, in the past, was skillful and fast enough to challenge Federer and Nadal.
 But he was mostly overshadowed by them partially due to his body not having enough stamina.
 Come 2011 and Djokovic overshadowedeverybody, very mostly thanks to him becoming more skillful, stronger, faster and tougher.
 His increased endurance rivaled even that of Nadal's.
 Djokovic even managed to beat Nadal in the 2012 Australian Open final which lasted 5 hours and 53 minutes (which is the record for longest final for any Grand Slam).